Too Much and Never Enough: Synopsis

 A black-and-white photograph of Donald Trump at the New York Military Academy in 1964.
 This image was used for the cover of the book.

 The book takes the form of a chronological biography; while Donald Trump is the stated focal point, Mary Trump devotes significant attention to other members of the Trump family as a way to shed light on their mutual dynamics and financial dealings.
-Drawing on her skills as a clinical psychologist, the author attempts to provide the inner familial workings as a background from which to analyze Donald, but has avoided outright diagnosis.
+Drawing on her skills as a clinical psychologist from the Derner Institute of Advanced Psychological Studies at Adelphi University in New York, the author attempts to provide the inner familial workings as a background from which to analyze Donald, but has avoided outright diagnosis.

 In Part One: The Cruelty Is the Point, the author describes the character of the family's patriarch, Fred Trump Sr., and attempts to elucidate how his treatment of his children has had a lasting impact on them.
 Based on recollections from family members, Mary diagnoses Fred Sr. as a "high-functioning sociopath" who sought to use and abuse all those around him for his own benefit.
 Donald, while observing his brother Fred Jr. being constantly criticized by their father, would adopt Fred Sr.'s attitude and behavior to avoid displays of sadness, weakness, or kindness.
 Mary states Fred's cruel influence ensured that Donald would have limited access to his range of emotions.
 Their mother, Mary, is described as a "physically and mentally challenged" subservient wife during the children's formative years as a result of osteoporosis and due to Fred's frequent verbal abuse of her and their children.
 Later in life, she would reveal to Mary that she was relieved when Donald was sent away to a military school at age 13, as at that point he had started to become belligerent and disobedient towards her.